 - 1/4 teaspoon freshly grated nutmeg

-- 1 teaspoon butter or coconut oil per apple
+- 1 teaspoon butter per apple (may use coconut oil for vegan option)

 - 1 cup apple cider